 .

-I create, talk & write about data vis, currently for Datawrapper in Berlin.
-Here I show what I've worked on in the past few years.
+I write, create, talk & host events about data vis, currently for Datawrapper in Berlin.

 A data vis crossword puzzle!